sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 - Negative logarithm: f(x) = -log(x), x > 0
 - Euclidean norm: f(x) = ||x||2

-## Convex versus non-Convex Optimization Problems
+## Convex versus non-convex optimization problems
 A convex optimization *problem* is a problem where all of the constraints are convex functions, and the objective is a convex function if minimizing, or a concave function if maximizing.
 In a convex optimization problem, the feasible region is a convex region, as pictured below.